WritingOnCloud/WritingOnCloud.github.io/blogs/k8s/k8sobjects.md

         - A Secret is similar to a ConfigMap but is specifically designed for storing sensitive data like passwords, tokens, or API keys.
         - Secrets are base64 encoded and can be used by Pods or other resources securely.

+Volumes:
+        Volumes are objects whose purpose is to provide storage to pods.
+There are two basic types of volumes in Kubernetes.
+        Ephemeral volumes persist only during the lifetime of the pod they are tied to.
         PersistentVolume (PV) and PersistentVolumeClaim (PVC):
                 - A PersistentVolume is a piece of networked storage in the cluster that can be used by Pods.
                 - A PersistentVolumeClaim is a request for a specific amount and type of storage.
                 - PVCs bind to PVs and provide a way for Pods to request and use persistent storage.

 StorageClass:
         - A StorageClass defines different storage configurations (e.g., type, access mode) that can be used to dynamically provision PersistentVolumes.